Teaching syntax or procedures to use in methodologies as strategies to teach & learn

 Phase Five: Refining and Qualifying the Positions

-- Students state positions and reasons for positions, and examine a number f similar situation.
+- Learners state positions and reasons for positions, and examine a number f similar situation.

 Phase Six: testing Factual Assumptions behind Qualified Positions